Welcome!

 Torres Jimenez, Maria Fernanda

 Mafe is interested in phylogeography and biodiversity in the Neotropics, mainly involving ant-plant mutualisms as her subject of study.
-Currently, she is a postdoc at the University of Gothenburg working with Christine Bacon on the Amazonian palm Geonoma.
+She was a postdoc at the University of Gothenburg working with the Amazonian palm Geonoma.
 By studying the genetic and ecological differences between morphotypes of Geonoma macrostachys, she aims to understand the mechanisms behind ecological speciation in plants.
 She is interested in using NGS data to infer plants’ evolutionary histories at the population and species levels.
+She is currently a senior researcher at Vilnius University where she is focusing on conservation genomics.

 Keywords: palms, ant-plant, Neotropics, phylogenomics, phylogeography